Stackdriver/stackdriver-prometheus-sidecar/kube/README.md

 * `GCP_PROJECT`: GCP project parameter for the sidecar
 * `SIDECAR_IMAGE_TAG`: Version parameter for the sidecar

+If your cluster is not the default context: kubectl config use-context `KUBERNETES_CONTEXT`

 ## `patch.sh`

 Inject sidecar into Deployments or StatefulSets: